devildogdev/js-simple-calc/README.md

 # js-simple-calc

 This is the first JavaScript project I ever built.
-It was originally meant to be added to a portfolio site that hasn't been built.

-I plan to add a few improvements, just to practice.
+It uses Jquery and local fonts.
+Now it's compatible with my terminal GitHub Pages site.